 Beyond medical settings, therapy dogs also foster social interaction, especially in autism and mental health communities.
 These dogs offer non-judgmental companionship and serve as a bridge for individuals who may struggle with social connections.
 By reducing feelings of loneliness and anxiety, therapy dogs offer their owners comfort and companionship that enhances the overall quality of life.

-A therapy dog handler with their dog trained by Dog Training Elite Central Massachusetts.
+A therapy dog handler with their dog trained by Dog Training Elite Fitchburg.

 Therapy Dog Handlers